Abdullah1218-bit/Streamlit-Full-Begineer-Course/README.md

 4. main_2.py 🍽️

-A Food Ordering App where users can order Pizza, Cold Drinks, or Tea.
+Food Ordering App where users can order Pizza, Cold Drinks, or Tea.

 Features: